DamoM73/digital-solutions-text-2025/content/01_introduction/02_technologies_used.md

 The modular nature of Pythons means that different projects will require different packages.
 Over time this can lead to dependency conflicts and your Python install will become bloated.
 To prevent this we use **virtual environments**.

-:::{hint}Dependancy Conflict
+:::{hint} Dependency Conflict
 :class: dropdown
 Modules in Python are built using other modules, these are called **dependencies**.
-It is not unusual for two different modules share a dependancy, but this can present a problem when the two modules require different versions of the shared dependancy.
-Which version of the shared dependancy should be installed?
-This is called a dependancy conflict.
+It is not unusual for two different modules share a dependency, but this can present a problem when the two modules require different versions of the shared dependency.
+Which version of the shared dependency should be installed?
+This is called a dependency conflict.
 :::

 At its core, the main purpose of Python virtual environments is to create an isolated version of Python for a specific project.
 This means that each project can have its own packages, regardless of what packages every other project has.
 The great thing about this is that there are no limits to the number of environments you can have since they're just directories containing a different scripts.

-:::{tip} requirements.txt
+:::{hint} requirements.txt
 :class: dropdown
 The `requirements.txt` file lists all the external libraries that we need to install for this project.